Matemática

 How It Works

-This calculator uses decimal hours (e.g., 9.50 = 9:30 AM) for simplicity.
-For each day, it subtracts the clock-in time from the clock-out time, then deducts the lunch break.
+The calculator uses decimal hours (e.g., 9.50 = 9:30 AM) for all inputs.
+For each day, it subtracts the clock-in time from the clock-out time, then deducts the lunch break:

 daily_hours = (clock_out − clock_in) − (lunch_minutes / 60)

-Negative or zero values (days off, blank entries) are treated as 0 hours.
-The seven daily totals are summed into a weekly total.
+Negative or zero values — rest days, holidays, or blank entries — are treated as 0 hours.
+The seven daily totals are summed into a weekly total:

 weekly_total = Σ daily_hours (Mon–Sun)